ELS-RD/kernl/docs/tutorial/support-new-model.md

 relu    ReLU()
 ```

 Unlike the matching pattern, we must be a bit cautious of the node names in the replacement pattern.
-If we wan't to reuse the nodes matched in the graph, we have to use the same node names as in the pattern.
+If we want to reuse the nodes matched in the graph, we have to use the same node names as in the pattern.
 Otherway it'll create a new node in the graph.
 In our example, the `linear` and the `v` node are kept from the node matched in the original graph but the `relu` node is added to the graph.

 Finally, we can apply the replacement and look a the resulting FX Graph: